nicolefrumkin/originai-translation-service/README.md

 >>   -Body '{"source_lang": "en", "target_lang": "he", "text": "This is a test, my name is Nicole"}'
 $r.translation
 ```
-Or open the browser at the address:
+Or use the Swagger UI:
 ```bash
 http://localhost:8000/docs
 ```